 We also use a few questions that, like magic, get to the heart of what’s frustrating prospects.
 It provides a nice opportunity for customers to dream up what they’d really like.

 Objectives: Summarize, fill any gaps and wrap up the conversation.
 Provide an explicit opportunity to round out any gaps you left.

 The first of these two aspects feeds back to the participant the main topics or needs that you have heard.
 It’s an opportunity for you to express the ideas you heard in the language your participant used.
 And for the customer / participant to fill any gaps or correct any misunderstandings.

 - Sample Question: What did we forget to ask in this discussion?

 - Locate Sources of B2B Market Research Data

 - Prepare to Capturing Voice Of The Customer

-or select from the tags below on related topics.
+Select from the tags below for more information from JEM 9 on this and related topics.